 Subjects and specialisation

-Each specialisation has a professor responsible for postgraduate studies and a subject curriculum.
-Postgraduate education is also offered within a number of Graduate Schools.
-A student is accepted into training at postgraduate level in a specialized subject if that specialisation is available.
+Each specialisation has a professor responsible for doctoral studies (FUAP) and a subject curriculum.
+Some of the task related to the FUAP can be delegated via written delegation to another professor within the same subject area, so-called debuty FUAP.
+Doctoral education is also offered within a number of Doctoral Schools.
+A student is accepted into training at doctoral level in a specialised subject if that specialisation is available.

 Both the subject and the specialisation are stated in the degree certificate.